 Boston is certainly considered one of the most popular cities in the country.
-However, rarely do you hear of the beautiful beaches found just outside of the city.
-Today’s guest contributor, Cheryl Maguire, is here to take us on a lovely tour of Hull, Massachusetts, a charming, off-the-beaten-path coastal area that’s definitely worth a visit.
+However, rarely do you hear of the beautiful beaches found just outside of the city or the Boston Harbor islands that are waiting to be explored.

 Hull Lifesaving Museum is located at the former Point Allerton US Lifesaving Station which opened in 1889 under the leadership of Joshua James.
 The museum contains information about schooners, nor’easters, shipwrecks, rescues and maritime history of Boston Harbor.
 There are views of Boston Light from an observation point.

 The museum has rotating exhibits, events and programs such as the art exhibits, rowing programs, a summer program for children and an annual Harbor Illumination festival.
 If you are visiting, check the museum website for current information.

 If you’re planning a trip to this area, make sure to check out a list of hotels in Hull, Massachusetts.